apitestbase/apitestbase.github.io/_docs/en/mq-request.md

 ---
 MQ request is used to operate on an IBM MQ queue or topic.

+To use MQ requests, set up the IBM MQ client jar first, as described in [Interact with Other Systems](/docs/en/interact-with-other-systems#ibm-mq).

 Actions available: **Enqueue, Dequeue, Publish, Clear Queue, Check Queue Depth**.

 ## Endpoint Details